View

 • Jamie Morris

-Jamie Morris is an Administrative Assistant for the Office of the Dean at BU College of Fine Arts.
-Jamie received his BA in History from the University of Connecticut in 2012, and prior to joining BU was Senior Administrative Assistant in the Department of English at Yale University.
-He is an avid tabletop gamer and […]
+Jamie Morris is Executive Assistant to the Dean at the College of Fine Arts.
+He joined Boston University as an Administrative Assistant in the CFA Dean’s Office in 2024.
+Jamie received his BA in History from the University of Connecticut in 2012, and prior to joining BU was Senior Administrative Assistant in the Department of […]

 • ANDREEA MUŢ